Waterman Man 100 Etoile, Limited Edition

+We travelled to Rome on our 10th Wedding Anniversary.
+What else do you get but a great pen.
 For some reasons I was "confused" and thought that the 10th year gift had to be silver.
 Well that led to the Waterman Etoile - a limited edition version of the Man 100 pen, in Sterling Silver.
-I have the 199th pen of the 1,000 pens produced.
-This is my first Limited Edition, so this is a pretty big deal for me.
+Turns out a 10 anniversary gift is paper, and well, pens write on paper.
+But back to this pen, a Limited Edition, my first.
+I have pen 199 of the 1,000 pens produced.

-This pen is different from the Man 100 in Sterling Silver that Waterman also produced.
-That pen, also available in a gold finish, does not have the Fougere style pattern of engraving.
-It also has a black top at then end of the cap.
+The Etoile is different from a different version of the Man 100 also produced in sterling silver.
+The 1985 Man 100 in sterling silver does not have the Fougere style pattern of engraving and it also has a black top at then end of the cap.
+The Etoile is all sterling silver

-The Etoile, based on the Man 100 body was was introduced in 1993 to celebrate the 100th anniversary of the Waterman company.
+The Etoile, is based on the Man 100 body, which was introduced in 1983 to celebrate the 100th anniversary of the Waterman company.
+The Etoile was issued in 1993, ten years later.

-This is a large, even by today's really big pen standards, and a pen with solid weight because of the brass inner mechanism and the sterling silver body.
+This is a large pen, even by today's really big pen standards.
+There is real solid weight because of the brass inner mechanism and the sterling silver body.
 The pen measures 5 5/8 inches long when capped and 6 3/4 inches when the cap is posted to the pen.
 I really like the nice tight snap when the cap is placed on the pen body.

 The barrel and cap are engraved in a Fougere style pattern.
-The nib section and the top of the cap are in plan sterling silver.
+The nib section and the top of the cap are in plain sterling silver.

 The nib sections that come with this pen were available in Fine and Medium.
 The nib itself is 18 kt gold decorated with rhodium.